-UN SDG & DSR Priority SDGs SDG Agenda and Targets Importance / Materiality to DSR DSR progress in 2021 and 3years (2021 - 2023) targets through the priority SDGs Goal 6: Clean Water and Sanitation 6 CHANKAITR AND SANITATION Target 6.3: Improve water quality by reducing pollution, eliminating dumping, and minimizing release of hazardous chemicals and materials, halving the proportion of untreated wastewater and substantially increasing recycling and safe reuse globally.
+UN SDG & DSR Priority SDGs SDG Agenda and Targets Im portance / Materiality to DSR DSR progress in 2021 and 3years (2021 - 2023) targets through the priority SDGs Goal 6: Clean Water and Sanitation Target 6.3: Improve water quality by reducing pollution, eliminating dumping, and minimizing release of hazardous chemicals and materials, halving the proportion of untreated wastewater and substantially increasing recycling and safe reuse globally.
 Target 6.4: Substantially increase water-use efficiency and ensure sustainable withdrawals and supply of freshwater to address water scarcity and substantially reduce the number of people suffering from water scarcity Sugar production is water intensive.
 Synthetic pesticides, herbicides, fertilizer runoff and sedimentation contaminate water sources.
 Land degradation, loss of biodiversity and water pollution are material sustainability issues in sugar harvesting.
-We have sank several boreholes producing clean potable water for our host communities.
+We have sunk several boreholes producing clean potable water for our host communities.
 We have set targets to reduce water consumption in the refinery to 180,000MT/month.
 This target has progressively reduced over the years.
 There is an Effluent Treatment Plant (ETP) to ensure that only treated effluent that meets regulatory standards is released in the environment.
 A monthly and quarterly environmental monitoring by an accredited environmental consultant is in place.
-Conscious effort is made to ensure that chemicals, insecticides, and pesticides in use are environmentally friendly.
-Goal 8: Decent Work and Economic Growth 8 DECENT WORK AND ECONOMIC GROWTH Target 8.2: Achieve higher levels of economic productivity through technological upgrading and innovation, including through a focus on high value added.
+Conscious effort is made to ensure that Chemicals, Insecticides, and pesticides in use are environmentally friendly.
+Goal 8: Decent Work and Economic Growth 8 DECENTWORK AND EDONOMIC GROWTH Target 8.2: Achieve higher levels of economic productivity through technological upgrading and innovation, including through a focus on high value added.
 Target 8.4: Improve resource efficiency in consumption and production and endeavour to decouple economic growth from environmental degradation.
 Target 8.5: Achieve full and productive employment and decent work for all women and men, including for young people and persons with disabilities, and equal pay for work of equal value.
 Child labour practice during cultivation by small holder farmers is a material sustainability issue in an agricultural based business.
 Unfair payment of workers in sugarcane farms or supply chain.
 Forced labour and modern slavery are common practice in agribusiness' supply chains.
-DSR does not engage underage workers and currently have a Policy against Child Labour.
-There exist a Child Labour Abolition and Prevention at the Group level, which DSR complies with.
-Remunerations and benefits are structured to remain highly competitive with the industry circles to attack skilled workforce
+DSR does not engage underage workers.
+Remunerations and benefits are structure to remain highly competitive with the industry circles to attack skilled workforce